vostrenkov/EazyJoy/README.md

-# OpenJoy
+# FreeJoy
 OpenJoy implements USB HID joystick device with flexible configuration.
 It is based on STM32F103C8 microcontroller and supports up to 8 analog axes and 12 digital inputs (buttons).

 ## Flexibility
-OpenJoy allows to select the configuration of joystick device you exectly need.
+FreeJoy allows to select the configuration of joystick device you exectly need.
 For example you can choose any of axes shown below:

 * Up to 3-axis joystick axes (X, Y and Z)
 * Up to 3 linear axes